semaphoreci/semaphore/docs/docs/reference/pipeline-yaml.md

 The same will happen if the pipeline was initiated from the tag with a name that matches the expression given in PCRE (*Perl Compatible Regular Expression*) syntax, which is, in this case, any string that starts with `v1.`.

 `Documentation` promotion will be auto-promoted when initiated from the `master` branch, while there is at least one changed file in the `docs` folder (relative to the root of the repository).
-Check the [change_in reference][change-in-ref] for additional usage details.
+Check the [change_in reference](./conditions-dsl#change-in) for additional usage details.

 The content of `p1.yml` is as follows: